tetchen9/restaurants/README.md

 - **`test`: Start the test runner in watch mode.**
   You can update the tests and see the results immediately.
 - **`lint`: Run a check for the project's health.**
-  At the moment, it includes Vitest, TypeScript, and ESLint.
+  At the moment, it includes and ESLint.